dhruvadityasrivastava/dhruvadityasrivastava/README.md

 - 👋 Hi, I’m @dhruvadityasrivastava
-- 👀 I’m interested in biology
+- 👀 I’m interested in data anlysis in biology, finance and production
 - 📫 How to reach me dhruvaditya88@gmail.com